Alikznollet/Godot-Network-Orchestrator/README.md

 An example of all of these implementations can be found in `res://example/entity_link_state.gd`.

+> [!IMPORTANT]
+> When overriding the _init() method of a `LinkState` make sure to call super._init().
+Without this the input_tracker will not work correctly.

 After defining the `LinkState` implementation you link it to whatever object you want to use it with (this can be only one, or more).
 Then connect the `update` signal to any function that can then call `get_update()` to apply the updates to the object.
 To have the state update you can just call whatever method you defined to perform input.

-An example of this can be found in `res://example/demo_entity.gd`.
+An example of this can be found in `res://example/demo_entity.gd` and of the whole scene in `res://example/demo.gd` and it's corresponding scene.

 That's all!